eea/garie-sonarqube/readme.md

-# Garie plugin to extract uptime statistics from https://sonarqube.com/
+# Garie plugin to extract Sonarqube statistics by tags

-Can have multiple accounts/keys.
-Will extract the uptime for the last number of days ( configured in environment ).

 ## Variables

-- UPTIME_ROBOT_KEYS - List of keys, separated by space
-- UPTIME_API_URL - Uptimerobot api url
+- SONARQUBE_TOKEN - used for authentification
-- UPTIME_INTERVAL_DAYS - Interval to check the monitors on
+- SONARQUBE_API_URL - SonarqubeUrl

 ## Usage